Richmond Public Library (Canada): The Launchpad

 The Launchpad, which was established in 2014, is a makerspace in the Brighouse branch.
 3D printers, Cricut machines, digitization stations, and scanners are provided.
 Library users can submit files for 3D printing after completion of an online certification, with charges for material and printing time applied to their accounts.
 3D printing is also available at the Ironwood Branch, and Cricut machines can also be found at the Ironwood and Steveston branches.

+Special Collections

+Special Collection on Chinese Culture (中華古今文獻精藏)

+Reflecting the unique demographic composition of Richmond, the second floor of the Brighouse branch houses a major research repository dedicated to Chinese history, literature, and art.
+The collection was founded in 2011 following a donation of 47,000 Chinese-language volumes by Dr. Kwok-Chu Lee (Master Lam Chun), an extensive collection evaluated by professionals as a significant cultural asset.

+The curated public collection contains over 17,000 volumes, anchored by a Chinese Art Collection of more than 5,200 specialized reference works.